 ITE hearing devices are best for mild to moderate hearing loss.
 Most are not rechargeable and require you to change batteries every few days, depending on your wear time.
 Many ITE hearing aids today do come with smartphone connectivity, so you’ll be able to control the volume and create sound profiles from the palm of your hand.

-Known as the Contralateral Routing of Signals (CROS), these hearing aids are made specifically for those who are deaf in one ear.
+Known as the Contralateral Routing of Signals (CROS) hearing aids, these hearing aids are made specifically for those who are deaf in one ear.
 But when a CROS system is used, a hearing aid is actually worn on both ears.
 Here’s why.
 Normally if someone has hearing loss in one ear, and there is noise or speech on that side, they can’t hear it.
 But when a CROS hearing aid system is used, the device on or in the bad ear sends sound signals that come in on that side to the side with the better ear.

 Buying hearing aids shouldn’t be a quick purchase.
 Following the proper steps is crucial to adapting to and succeeding with hearing aids.